SilvyPao04/school-catalogue/README.md

 ## 📖 Project Overview

-This project is part of the **Learn Intermediate JavaScript** course on Codecademy.
-It implements a digital school catalog for the New York City Department of Education, allowing quick reference for each school in the city.
+This project implements a digital school catalog for the New York City Department of Education, allowing quick reference for each school in the city.
 The project focuses on **object-oriented programming (OOP)** principles like inheritance, encapsulation, and polymorphism.

 The main goal of this project is to demonstrate the application of OOP principles in a real-world scenario, by creating a catalog that efficiently manages data for different types of schools using JavaScript classes and inheritance.